ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 Configure the Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Configuring the workflow for the container is similar to configuring the workflow without a container.
-The only exception is that there is no need to activate the ``srw_app`` conda environment.
-That is because there is a conflict between the container's conda and the host’s conda.
-To get around this, the container’s conda environment bin directory is appended to the system’s ``PATH`` variable in the ``python_srw.lua`` and ``build_<platform>_intel.lua`` modulefiles with the ``stage-srw.sh`` script.
-Activate the workflow by running the following commands:
+The only exception is that there is no need to activate the ``srw_app`` conda environment because there is a conflict between the container's conda and the host’s conda.
+To work around this conflict, the container’s conda environment bin directory is appended to the system’s ``PATH`` variable in the ``python_srw.lua`` and ``build_<platform>_intel.lua`` modulefiles.

 Load workflow modules:

 .. code-block:: console